How do you structure the order of exercises for your workouts?

 3) You get greatest benefits early in the workout

-The caveat with this approach is you have to be warmed up by (1) doing low intensity cardio with some dynamic stretching and (2) perform warm up sets of the exercises you choose.
+The caveat with this approach is you have to be warmed up by (1) doing low intensity cardio with some dynamic stretching and (2) perform warm up sets of more complex exercises you choose.
 For example, if you’re doing a set of squats in the beginning of your workout, you should perform at least 1-2 warm up sets with 50% of your max effort, or around 70% of what you can do for 10 reps.
 If your body is ready to go, then you can start pushing yourself.

 Putting the hardest exercises early on in your workout sounds pretty simple, but it really is powerful and will improve your workouts whether you want to lose fat, or build muscle.
 No doubt about it!